 To locate the xiphoid bone, use your fingers to feel the lowermost rib over the side of your torso.
 Follow that rib towards the center of the chest, where it attaches to the sternum.
 At this point, locate a small protruding bone below.
 That is the xiphoid process.
 It has a teardrop shape with a tiny hole in the middle.

 The symptoms tend to be varied.
 The main symptom is pain in the lower section of the sternum.
 The pain felt is often described as dull and aching.
 The intensity varies, ranging from mild discomfort to severe pain.

 Applying pressure directly on the xiphoid process will cause the pain to radiate retrosternally or behind the sternum.
 The pain may also radiate towards the epigastrium.
 As mentioned, pain may also be referred, usually to the back and the shoulders.
-Referred pain symptom may get in the way of proper treatment because of the misdiagnosis it cases.
-It is still an enigma in the clinical setting though.
+Referred pain symptoms may get in the way of proper treatment because of the misdiagnosis it causes.
+It is still an enigma in the clinical setting.
 Some patients suffer needlessly because of misdiagnosis and improper treatment.

 The onset of pain is sudden.
 It may persist for weeks or months.
 Oftentimes, the pain will just go away without any intervention.

 Other symptoms may or may not be present with the pain over the xiphoid process.
 Some people with this condition also experience the following symptoms:

 - Pain in the epigastrium region

 - Pain radiating to the neck, shoulders, chest wall, arms, and back

 There are many possible causes of pain over the xiphoid area.
 The most common is direct injury to the xiphoid process, and such an injury can be brought on by various factors.

 The most likely causes of xiphodynia are: